Sotheby's Institute of Art: History

+As of December 2023, the school was on the list for Heightened Cash Monitoring 2 for problems related to financial responsibility by the US Department of Education.

 Academics

 The Institute runs full-time master's degree programs in Art Business, Contemporary Art, Fine and Decorative Art, East Asian Art and Contemporary Design.
-In the summer, the Institute offers two week and month long certificate programs in topics ranging from curation to art evaluation and provenance research.
+In the summer, the institute offers two week and month long certificate programs in topics ranging from curation to art evaluation and provenance research.

-At the London campus, master's degrees are awarded by the University of Manchester a Russell Group university.
+At the London campus, master's degrees are awarded by the University of Manchester.
 In New York, master's degrees are granted through the Regents of the State of New York and accredited by the National Association of Schools of Art and Design.